 At Targa, we strive to conduct our business safely and with integrity, creating lasting benefits for our stakeholders, including investors, lenders, customers, employees, business partners, regulators, and the communities in which we live and work.
-We are proud to be part of the energy infrastructure that is delivering safe, reliable energy to industry, farmers, and communities across America.
+We are proud to be part of the energy infrastructure that is delivering safe, reliable energy domestically and globally.